fbpx

 $16.2 million awarded to restore Mississippi River floodplains near downtown Memphis via Ducks Unlimited Park

 MEMPHIS, Tenn. – April 11, 2024 – The U.S. Department of Transportation (DOT) awarded $16,155,550 to the City of West Memphis, Arkansas, to restore hundreds of acres of Mississippi River floodplain with wetlands and riparian forest at Ducks Unlimited Park at Big River Crossing.
 The park is a 1,500-acre project led by Big River Park Conservancy, TennGreen Land Conservancy, and Ducks Unlimited (DU).
-TennGreen, the oldest accredited land conservation organization that serves all of Tennessee, spearheaded this initiative and secured the initial parcels for the future park.
+TennGreen, the oldest accredited land conservation organization that serves all of Tennessee, jump-started this initiative and secured the initial parcels for the future park.

 The park, accessible from Downtown Memphis via Big River Crossing, currently holds a 7-mile paved trail loop and a half-mile out-and-back trail.
 It also connects to the Big River Levee Trail System, which includes more than 110 miles of riverside trails atop the Mississippi River’s levee system.